 How to Commit

 The user can commit, bypass or discard this recording with the Automation Button and the Automation Control Panel (see the PDF link in the introductory sectin of this request).

 Switching between Pass and State mode

 The automation recording layer can be switched to state mode (and back again).
-This switch between pass recording and state recording can be done in the context menu of the automation button, or the automation panel, detailed further down in this post.
+This switch between pass recording and state recording can be done in the context menu of the automation button, or the automation panel.

 When switching from pass mode to state mode, the current state of the parameters in the automation layer are used and held on to, effectively freezing them in place.
 The automation recording layer is purged except for this value for every parameter recorded to the layer.